M. K. Thyagaraja Bhagavathar: Rise to stardom 1937–1944

 In 1937, Bhagavathar was cast in role of Bilwamangal in the film Chintamani directed by Y. V. Rao.
-Chintamani was a record-breaker and became the first Tamil film to run continuously for a year.
+Chintamani was record-breaking success and became the first Tamil film to run continuously for a year.
 Bhagavathar's songs in the movie were especially popular.
-The Tamil writer Kalki Krishnamurthy wrote that the film has made such an impact on the viewers that the housewife would sing the song Mayaprapanchattil from the movie while preparing coffee in the morning and her husband would sing Rathey unakku kobam to please his sweetheart.
+The Tamil writer Kalki Krishnamurthy wrote that the film has made such an impact on the viewers that housewives would sing the song Mayaprapanchattil from the movie while preparing coffee in the morning and her husband would sing Rathey unakku kobam in response.
 However, the songs that were featured in the gramophone records produced by Saraswathi Stores were not sung by Bhagavathar as he did not have any business understanding with the company.
 With the profits obtained from the movie, the owners of Rayal Talkies constructed a theatre in Madurai and named it Chintamani.

 The very same year, Bhagavathar was offered the title role in the film Ambikapathy made by the American film director Ellis R. Dungan.
 The film was Bhagavathar's second consecutive hit in the year and broke records set by Chintamani.
 Dungan was, however, heavily criticised by the conservative Hindu society for introducing controversially intimate scenes between Bhagavathar and the heroine Santhanalakshmi.
 Bhagavathar played the role of Saivite saint Thiruneelakanta Nayanar in the 1939 movie Thiruneelakantar.